e-ditiones/LEM17/README.md

 3. Download the _freem_ model: `pie-extended download `
 4. Use the `freem` model: `pie-extended tag freem your_file.txt`

-Do note that _pie-extended_ include a tokeniser dedicated to (early-)modern French.
+Do note that _pie-extended_ includes a tokeniser dedicated to (early-)modern French.

 ## Warnings